hypo69/hypo/docs/gemini/consultant/ru/utils/jjson.md

 ) -> Optional[Dict]:
     """Dump JSON data to a file or return the JSON data as a dictionary.

+    Args:
-    :param data: JSON-compatible data or SimpleNamespace objects to dump.
+        data: JSON-compatible data or SimpleNamespace objects to dump.
-    :param file_path: Path to the output file.
+        file_path: Path to the output file.
 If None, returns JSON as a dictionary.
-    :param ensure_ascii: If True, escapes non-ASCII characters in output.
+        ensure_ascii: If True, escapes non-ASCII characters in output.
-    :param mode: File open mode ('w', 'a+', '+a').
+        mode: File open mode ('w', 'a+', '+a').
-    :param exc_info: If True, logs exceptions with traceback.
+        exc_info: If True, logs exceptions with traceback.

-    :raises ValueError: If the file mode is unsupported.
+    Returns:
-    :return: JSON data as a dictionary if successful, or nothing if an error occurs.
+        JSON data as a dictionary if successful, or nothing if an error occurs.
     """
-    # ... (rest of the code)
+    ...
 ```

 **Improved Code**